 Each year we hold an Annual Remembrance Service, where we remember all those known to Hospice who have died during the year.
 This service, which is led by the Hospice Chaplaincy Team, read out the names of those who have passed away and candles are lit in their memory.
 We invite family members, carers, friends or partners, and everyone connected to the patient is welcome to attend.
 The Remembrance Service takes place each year at Dromantine Conference Centre, Newry and takes place the Spring.

 Light up a Life

 Each year we hold our annual Light up a Life appeal, which gives you the opportunity to celebrate the life of a loved one by dedicating a light on our beautiful Hospice Christmas tree during the festive period.
-As well as dedicating a light, you are invited to attend one of our Light up a Life services to see the lights switched on.
+As well as dedicating a light, you are invited to attend one of our Light up a Life service to see the lights switched on.
 Each year, we hold ceremonies in Dungannon, Craigavon, Armagh, Banbridge and Newry.
-To dedicate a light, you can contact the Fundraising Office on (028) 3025 1333 or download the form below and return to us.
+To dedicate a light, you can contact the Fundraising Office on (028) 3025 1333.

 For further details on the Social Work Team, who can refer patients to us, and how we can assist you and your family, contact the Hospice Social Team on Tel: (028) 3026 7711.